pllealfunes/laravel-flashcards/README.md

 # Flash
-A project that will be created Using Laravel, Vue, Inertia.js, Piñia, &amp; Tailwind.
+A project that will be created Using Laravel, Breeze, Vue, Inertia.js, Piñia, &amp; Tailwind.
 An application where a user can create decks of flashcards.
 Follow along in the GitHUb repo.

 ## Project Features to Implement
 - [ ] Homepage that shows a list of decks or groups that contain decks